pareespathak/obstacle-avoiding-robot/README.md

-# mobile rover with obstacle avoider obstacle-avoider-
-user must run the code along with the android application which will enable to operate the vehicle from cell phone to change the modes . the application used here send the text from the cellphone to arduino uno by bluetooth module. the application can be worked only on andoid phones, ios user can use other ways of sending text that enables the function . programming changes can be made using arduino ide software.
+mobile rover with obstacle avoider obstacle-avoider- user must run the code along with the android application which will enable to operate the vehicle from cell phone to change the modes. the application used here send the text from the cellphone to arduino uno by bluetooth module. the application can be worked only on andoid phones, ios user can use other ways of sending text that enables the function . programming changes can be made using arduino ide software.